Listen to this article

 How much does a car accident police report cost?

-Paid copies typically cost $5 to $25 through local agencies and $11 to $17 through BuyCrash.
+Paid copies typically cost $5 to $25 through local and state agencies, depending on the state.
 FOIA copies are usually free or discounted for involved parties.

 How long does it take to get a police report after an accident?